LOGIC-10/ASP_Project6/project6_report.md

 ### 5.3 Tempo robustness

-Tempo robustness is summarized in `plots/tempo_curve_hq.png` and the pitch–tempo heat map `plots/pitch_tempo_heatmap_hq.png`.
+Tempo robustness is summarized by the high‑quality tempo sweep in Figure&nbsp;2 and the pitch–tempo heat map in Figure&nbsp;3.
 Surprisingly, the baseline constellation is quite tolerant to moderate global time‑stretching in the range 0.8 to 1.2.
 This is because the hash representation captures relative time differences between anchor and target peaks.
 When the entire clip is uniformly stretched in time, these differences scale approximately linearly, and for small changes the resulting integer `dt` values often remain unchanged after rounding, preserving many of the original hashes.
 The experimental curves show that baseline accuracy remains essentially perfect across the tested tempo factors, with only a modest change in lookup latency.

 Chroma behaves reasonably under moderate tempo changes but less robustly than the baseline.
 Its accuracy curve is flatter than the baseline’s and shows more variability across tempo factors, reflecting the compound effect of chroma computation and peak picking on stretched signals.
 When both pitch and tempo are altered simultaneously, as visualized in the heat map, chroma delivers mixed behavior: some combinations of pitch and tempo still achieve usable accuracy, while others fail due to the interaction between key normalization and time stretching.